-Customers who feel they’re cared about stick around, spend more, and spread the word about your brand to their friends and colleagues.
+Customers who feel cared about stick around, spend more, and spread the word about your brand to their friends and colleagues.
 Yet without an effective system for understanding how your customers are feeling, you’re unlikely to secure these benefits.

 That’s why you need to be led by the voice of the customer (VoC).
-VoC is the process by which you gather customer feedback—from all of your accounts and at every touchpoint—and dig into their experience, preferences and expectations.
+VoC is the process by which you gather customer feedback—from all of your accounts and at every touchpoint—and dig into their experience, preferences, and expectations.

 Armed with a regular understanding of your customer, you’ll be able to build stronger relationships with them, improve loyalty, grow account sizes and win more referrals.